klaudiosinani/binstree/readme.md

 - Return Type: `Number`

-Returns the number of sub0trees that the node points to.
+Returns the number of sub-trees that the node points to.

 ```js
 const {Tree} = require('bstrie');